genia-dev/GeniA/README.md

 * Deploy your k8s-based service to staging/production using Argo
 * Investigate the cause of the last Argo deployment failure
-* Summarize the recent logs from your Node.js service
-* Initiate a new Jenkins build
-* Summarize GitHub pull request along with its content

 #### FinOps Shift-Left